frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 The Holy Father talks about "a dynamic laity, with deeply believing parents, educators conscious of their responsibility, and political leaders animated by a profound sense of morality."

-Pope John Paul the Great liked to say that he paid a total of ten pastoral visits to Africa and Madagascar during his Pontificate, going to thirty-six countries.
+Pope John Paul the Great liked to say that he paid a total of \[fourteen\] pastoral visits to Africa and Madagascar during his Pontificate, going to \[forty-two\] countries.

-He reminds us that "the Apostle of the Gentiles, St. Paul, tells us that God 'desires all men to be saved and to come to the knowledge of the truth (1 Tim.
-2:4)."
+He reminds us that "the Apostle of the Gentiles, St. Paul, tells us that God 'desires all men to be saved and to come to the knowledge of the truth'" (1 Tim.
+2:4).

-He says, "The first missionaries who reached the heart of Africa must have felt an astonishment very similar to that experienced by the Christians of the apostolic age at the outpouring of the Holy Spirit."
+He says, "The first missionaries who reached the heart of Africa" must have "felt an astonishment very similar to that experienced by the Christians of the apostolic age at the outpouring of the Holy Spirit."

 They could see that God was at work.
 "God\'s salvific plan for Africa is at the origin of the growth of the Church on the whole of the African continent."